Marinus-Bakara/Creating-Group-Policy-object-in-Windows-Server/README.md

 ### 11. Confirm the restriction is working

-Attempting to open Control Panel now returns a **Restrictions** dialog: *"This operation has been cancelled due to restrictions in effect on this computer.
-Please contact your system administrator."* This confirms the GPO is applied correctly.
+Attempting to open Control Panel now returns a **Restrictions** dialog: This operation has been cancelled due to restrictions in effect on this computer.
+Please contact your system administrator.
+This confirms the GPO is applied correctly.

 ![Control Panel restriction confirmed](images/11-restriction-confirmed.png)